5004-SEA-Fa24-Geeng/lab-activities-derekmarion/Module04/README.md

 ```

 Try the above code. 👉🏽 DISCUSS the results!
+The above code is fast and a lot more concise than the example that filters manually.

 In english, what the code is saying is:
 1. Take the list of numbers as a stream